 These annual consolidated financial statements were prepared on a going concern basis, under the historical cost convention, as modified by the revaluation of financial assets and financial liabilities (including derivative instruments) at fair value through profit or loss.

 The policies set out below were consistently applied to all the periods presented unless otherwise noted below.

-c) New accounting changes
+c) New and future accounting policies